 So, what worked best for us?

-My one year old loved her snacks, the puppet book, the magnetic blocks and the Post-it notes the most.
+One our long airline flight with toddlers, my one year old loved her snacks, the puppet book, the magnetic blocks and the Post-it notes the most.

 If you can choose snacks that take a long time to eat, snacking can be an activity!

 My baby loves singing, so the Bingo puppet book was a guaranteed win for her.
 The Tegu blocks I almost didn’t buy because they seemed overly expensive, but BUY THEM!
 She was so entertained pulling them apart and then stacking them back together.